-Hospital ethics committees are In the vanguard of Integrating Bioethics @ Geisinger.
+Hospital ethics committees are In the vanguard of Integrating Bioethics@Geisinger.
 Long established committees at Geisinger Medical Center in Danville and at Geisinger Wyoming Valley Medical Center in Wilkes-Barre are undergoing a process of renewal with the goal of enhancing their value as organizational forces for advancing the ethics quality of patient care.
-At Geisinger-Community Medical Center in Scranton, Geisinger Bloomsburg Hospital in Bloomsburg, and Geisinger Lewistown Hospital, ethics committees have recently been established, or soon will be.
+At Geisinger-Community Medical Center in Scranton and Geisinger Bloomsburg Hospital in Bloomsburg, hospital ethics committees have been founded or revived and are now working to establish themselves as valuable resources for clinicians at these platforms.
+In the coming year, the hospital ethics committee at Geisinger Lewistown Hospital will be brought into the fold of Integrating Bioethics @ Geisinger.

 Comprised of physicians, nurses, clinical social workers, respiratory therapists, chaplains and community representatives, these committees meet monthly for the purpose of achieving several ongoing aims.
 These aims include: